rntz/datafun/README.md

 - `libertine` for [Linux Libertine][Libertine] with [newtxmath][].
 Libertine imitates Times New Roman.
 It's tolerable.

-- `merriweather` for [Merriweather][] with [newtxmath][].
-Merriweather is quite readable on screen, but heavy and very large; unfortunately its LaTeX package does not allow scaling it.

 - `palatino` for [Palatino][] with [Euler][].
 Both fonts are designed by Hermann Zapf, and match nicely.